 - Melt the chopped milk chocolate in a double boiler or (carefully!) use the microwave.
 For the microwave, place the chocolate in a medium heat-proof bowl.
 Melt in 15 second increments, stirring after each increment until completely melted and smooth.
 Dip each completely cooled cookie halfway into the chocolate and place onto a parchment or silicone baking mat-lined baking sheet.
 Sprinkle with remaining chopped hazelnuts.
 Place the baking sheet into the refrigerator to help the chocolate set.
 Once set, enjoy!

-Make ahead tip: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
-Baked and chocolate-dipped cookies freeze well - up to three months.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+Baked and chocolate-dipped cookies freeze well – up to three months.
 Or you can freeze them without the chocolate and dip/decorate after they thaw out.
 Cookie dough logs freeze well too, up to three months.
 Allow the logs to thaw overnight in the refrigerator then continue with step 3.

 Dark chocolate orange slice ‘n’ bake cookies: made them!